 Some definite lows:

-Putting P up for sale, realizing that was a terrible idea and taking him off the market, re-training my already re-trained horse, treating for ulcers, not to mention ALLLL the stopping at jumps (pretty much every blog post from May-October).
+Putting P up for sale, realizing that was a terrible idea and taking him off the market, re-training my already re-trained horse, treating for ulcers.
 We can also add that time I tried to dye my horse’s tail because it’s STILL growing out.

 Some fabulous highs: Obtaining my dear, squishy Volty, upfitting my trailer to save $$$ on hotels, starting to work with Trainer B, moving to a new barn, finishing a HT on our dressage score for the first time ever, jumping big (for us) jumps: here and here, riding bridleless for the first time, and of course, riding my awesome horse in a T-Rex costume that other horses wouldn’t go near.
 Wasn’t there something else?
 Hmmm, what could it be?